hackclub/hackclub/workshops/dice_rolling_workshop/README.md

 import turtle
 import random
 ```

+For the rest of the workshop, all code will be written in `dice.py` unless specified otherwise.

-Focus on dice.py for the rest of the workshop!
-Add these statements to the top so we can access the turtle and random libraries.
-The turtle library allows us to draw to the screen, and the random library allows us to get random numbers.
+Add these statements to the top so we can access the `turtle` and `random` libraries.
+The `random` library allows us to generate random numbers.

-# Drawing the Box
+## Drawing the Box

 <img src="https://cloud-eexbpirit.vercel.app/0screenshot__1425_.png" width="380" alt="Drawn Box">

 Every dice has a box.
 If not then it's just circles.
 Only circles.
 Pretty ominous.
-Add the box.
+Let's add a function that draws a box.

 ```py
 import turtle